 Major John Cradock, an alumnus of Harrow, always sported a monocle and tuxedo.

-From the start there was a great deal of sadomasochism in Fanny’s cookery.
-For instance in 1956, she and Johnny were filmed on stage at the Albert Hall where she demonstrated how to make a souffle.
+From the start, there was a great deal of sadomasochism in Fanny’s cookery.
+For instance, in 1956, she and Johnnie were filmed on stage at the Albert Hall where she demonstrated how to make a souffle.

 As she beat the ingredients into shape in a little bowl, Fanny said in a French accent; “And then you think about the woman next door that you have never really liked but you have never really told her and so you take it out on the sauce.
 And that is the perfect way to make a souffle” . . .